-The goal of outdoor living is … well … to treat it as an extension of your home.
+The goal of outdoor living is to treat it as an extension of your home.
 So make the space as homey as you would your indoor den.

-- Cushion your seats with durable and weatherproof Sunbrella® cushions, which we feature in a rainbow of colors and classic patterns like Tangerine, Spa, and Bravada Salsa.
+- Cushion your seats with durable cushions covered in all-weather performance, which we feature in a rainbow of colors and classic patterns.
 While all Trex® Outdoor Furniture™ pieces are comfortable as is, adding a little extra padding never hurts.

 - Throw in some pillows.
 To add a little more cushioning or even just help prop up your favorite novel, add some pillows to your sitting area.
 They take up little room, and they’re a great way to infuse your space with bright color, interesting texture, and visual pattern.